kneron/kneron-mmdetection/docs_kneron/yolox_step_by_step.md

 **Important**: You might need to modify the [config](https://github.com/open-mmlab/mmdetection/blob/5e246d5e3bc3310b5c625fb57bc03d2338ca39bc/docs/en/tutorials/config.md) according your GPUs resource (such as "samples_per_gpu","workers_per_gpu" ...etc due to your GPUs RAM limitation).
 The default learning rate in config files is for 8 GPUs and 2 img/gpu (batch size = 8\*2 = 16).
-According to the [linear scaling rule](https://arxiv.org/abs/1706.02677), you need to set the learning rate proportional to the batch size if you use different GPUs or images per GPU, e.g., `lr=0.01` for 4 GPUs \* 2 imgs/gpu and `lr=0.08` for 16 GPUs \* 4 imgs/gpu.

 ### Step 1-1: Prepare datasets